 3. Community engagement

 Municipalities are looking to engage with their community online and websites are becoming increasingly interactive.
 User engagement can include surveys, polls, contests, forums, question-and-answer (Q&A) sections, live chats, subscriptions, feedback forms, and more.
 For example, the City of Pitt Meadows has a website feedback form and a quick one-click "was this page helpful?" survey question at the bottom of each page of their site.
 Additionally, the Town of the Blue Mountains has incorporated a community engagement tool to enable residents to get involved and stay up to date on new projects through features like the project status bar and online engagement opportunities (see the tool in action below).
-Sign up here to receive updates about our new engagement tool coming soon.
+Upanup has released an engagement platform under our CiviKit product line, visit civikit.com to learn more.

 4. Custom experiences